 - Squat as you set the object down, using the muscles in your knees and hips.

 Some providers recommend using a back brace to help support the spine.
 A brace may help prevent injuries for workers who have to lift heavy objects.
-Using a brace too much can weaken the core muscles that support your back, making back pain problems worse.
+But, using a brace too much can weaken the core muscles that support your back, making back pain problems worse.

 Changes at Work

-If your back pain is worse at work, talk with your boss.
-It may be that your work station is not set up correctly.
+If your back pain is worse at work, it may be that your work station is not set up correctly.

 - If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.